-Discount rate: In order to measure the total OPEB liability for the State OPEB Fund, a single equivalent interest rate of 7.06% was used, as compared with last year's discount rate of 7.30%.
-This is comprised of the yield or index rate for 20 year tax-exempt general obligation bonds with an average rating of AA or higher (2.21% per the Municipal Bond Index Rate) and the long-term expected rate of return.
+Discount rate: The discount rate used to measure the total State OPEB liability was 7.00%, as compared with last year's discount rate of 7.06%.
 The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employer will be made at the current level as averaged over the last five years, adjusted for annual projected changes in headcount.
-The Plan's fiduciary net position was not projected to be available to make all projected future benefit payments to all plan members.
-The projected depletion date when projected benefits are not covered by projected assets is 2073.
+Based on those assumptions, the State OPEB fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on State OPEB plan investments was applied to all periods of projected benefit payments to determine the total State OPEB liability.

-Sensitivity of the System's proportionate share of the net State OPEB liability to changes in the discount rate: The following presents the System's proportionate share of the net OPEB liability calculated using the discount rate of 7.06%, as well as what the System's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.06%) or 1-percentage-point higher (8.06%) than the current discount rate (dollars in thousands):
+Sensitivity of the System's proportionate share of the net State OPEB liability to changes in the discount rate: The following presents the System's proportionate share of the net OPEB liability calculated using the discount rate of 7.00%, as well as what the System's proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current discount rate (dollars in thousands):

-1% Decrease (6.06%) Current discount rate (7.06%) 1% Increase (8.06%) System's proportionate share of the net OPEB liability \$2,702 2,156 1,690
+1% Decrease (6.00%) Current discount rate (7.00%) 1% Increase (8.00%) System's proportionate share of the net OPEB liability \$959 545 187

-Sensitivity of the System's proportionate share of the net State OPEB liability to changes in the healthcare cost trend rates: The following presents the System's proportionate share of the net OPEB liability, as well as what the

-System's proportionate share of the net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates (dollars in thousands):
+Sensitivity of the System's proportionate share of the net State OPEB liability to changes in the healthcare cost trend rates: The following presents the System's proportionate share of the net OPEB liability, as well as what the System's proportionate share of the net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates (dollars in thousands):

-1% Decrease Current healthcare cost trend rate 1% Increase System's proportionate share of the net OPEB liability \$1,620 2,156 2,791
+1% Decrease Current healthcare cost trend rate 1% Increase System's proportionate share of the net OPEB liability \$127 545 1,034

-State OPEB plan fiduciary net position: Detailed information about the State OPEB Benefit plan's fiduciary net position is available in the Annual Comprehensive Financial Report which is publicly available at https://sao.georgia.gov/statewide-reporting/acfr.
+State OPEB plan fiduciary net position: Detailed information about the State OPEB Benefit plan's fiduciary net position is available in the Annual Comprehensive Financial Report, which is publicly available at https://sao.georgia.gov/swar/acfr.